stanleywalker1/digital_phone_fishbowl/README.md

 ### On a mobile device - acting as the web-controlled smart light
 Make sure you are connected to the **same WiFi network** as the computer you are running the web-server.
 In your phone settings, turn your brightness and volume to full and set the screen to never shut off or lock.
-On the phone browser, navigate to the [WiFi IPv4 address](https://smallbusiness.chron.com/ip-address-wifi-52888.html) of your laptop/computer you are using to run the web-server.
+On the phone browser, navigate to the [WiFi IPv4 address](https://smallbusiness.chron.com/ip-address-wifi-52888.html) of your laptop/computer you are using to run the web-server with port=5000.
 In this case, that would be `http://[yourIPv4address]:5000`.

 There should be two buttons.
 Selecting tinkerbell should full-screen the webpage and fade out the buttons.